zycode08/namada-trusted-setup/README.md

 ```

 ### Verify your contribution
 If you want to verify your contribution you can do it via CLI.
-After you have successfully contributed, a file called `namada_contribution_round_${round}_public_key_${public_key}.params` will be generated and saved in the same folder of the `namada-ts` binary.
+After you have successfully contributed, a file called `namada_contributor_info_round_${round_height}.json` will be generated and saved in the same folder of the `namada-ts` binary.
 The file contains a json structure.
 You should copy the value following fields:
 - `public_key`
 - `contribution_hash`
 - `contribution_hash_signature`